nwaughachukwuma/vue-feathers/README.md

 ## Task description

+**Important!**
+You do not have to do all of the following tasks.
+There are separate tests for front end, back end, and full stack developers.
+Only do the tasks assigned to the position you applied for.
+For example, "Part III: Deleting Quotes [Full stack, Front end]" should be completed by full stack and front end applicants, but not back end applicants.

-To get an understanding of the task at hand, picture the following scenario.
+To get an understanding of the tasks at hand, picture the following scenario.
 An application has been developed for a client which enables users to post quotes to a central database.
 You have recently taken over this project and have received a couple of new requirements by the client.

 ### Part I: Group Quotes by Author [Front end]